 A quality, long lasting paver patio starts with the prep work and base.
 In order to build a functional but also durable paver patio, there are a handful of simple steps that must be followed if you hope to enjoy your patio 10,15 or 20 years from now.

-STEP 1: The patio area must be excavated deep enough to provide space for at least 5' of compacted road base, 1' of sand, and the thickness of the pavers (usually 2 3/8").
+STEP 1: The patio area must be excavated deep enough to provide space for 4-6” of compacted road base, 1' of sand, and the thickness of the pavers (usually 2 3/8").
 In some instances more base may be needed if there is an issue with the stability of the ground beneath the patio.

 STEP 2: After excavation, the sub base is compacted and a layer of geo textile filter fabric is laid down to keep the base separated from the ground below, it is more important in certain types of soil.
-Many patios are built without this fabric but at $175 for a 1000 square foot roll, it is basically a cheap insurance policy on your patio.
-Paver patios are not meant to be sinking and uneven after just a few short years.
+If the ground doesn’t have drainage issues or heavy clay content, it is not 100% necessary.

 STEP 3: We will then spread crushed road base 2" at a time while compacting and levelling it to the proper grade for drainage.
 A patio should have a slight pitch away from your home, usually dropping 1/8" for every foot for drainage, water is a paver patios worst enemy.

 A pedestrian walkways must have a minimum of a 4" base, while a driveway which will sustain much heavier loads, should have 12".
 All contractors in Nanaimo will have a slightly different way of doing things, but these general guidelines should always be followed.